 Adverse possession essentially allows a trespasser onto a piece of land to gain ownership of that land if the true owner fails to object within a certain period of time and if the trespasser pays faithful property taxes on the subject land.

-Your property is likely your most valuable asset.
 To make sure that all of your land remains yours, it makes sense to keep an eye on your property lines.
-Moreover, you yourself may eventually want to assert a claim for adverse possession against another individual's land.
+Or, you yourself might eventually want to assert a claim for adverse possession against another individual's land.
 Either way, you'll need to learn about California's adverse possession laws.

 Adverse possession is a legal concept that allows a trespasser—sometimes a stranger but more often a neighbor—to gain legal title over someone else's land.
-The concept first developed in early Britain.
-It has been kept alive in order to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would seem unfair, or create hardship.
+The concept first developed centuries ago, in early Britain.
+It has been kept alive in order to achieve a fair result when one owner left a piece of land idle or unused, while another has been tending to it for so long that to make him or her leave would seem unfair, or create hardship.

 Adverse possession should not be confused with having an easement to use another person's property—for example, when a neighbor has an easement to use your driveway to access his or her property.
 Easements involve shared rights with others in pieces of property, whereas adverse possession results in a shift in title, and the corresponding right to exclude others from the property.
 Read more about easements.